astral-wayfarer727/sensible_inv_tweaks/README.md

 - Standard Deepslate can now be Stonecut into much more blocks
 - Stone can be Stonecut into Cobblestone
 - Terracotta can be unpacked into 4 Bricks
+- Nether Wart Block can be decrafted back into 9 Wart
+- Both Wart Blocks can be converted into each other using Crimson Roots and Nether Sprout respectively
+- Magma Block can be unpacked back into 4 Magma Cream

 ## Brand New Additions

 - New Lapis Blockset to mirror Quartz
 - As mentioned earlier, new meat to group old meat types together
 - Breeze Rod Block, crafted from and into 9 Breeze Rods, is a pillar block and can be placed directionally
+- Red Nether Brick missing blocks added (Fence, Cracked and Chiseled)
+- Block of Gunpowder and Block of Sugar, crafted with 9 Gunpowder and Sugar respectively, can be unpacked into their respective ingredient and obey gravity
+- Block of Feathers, crafted with and into 9 feathers, and functions identically to Hay Blocks, negating a heavy amount of fall damage
+- Packed Snow blocks, Cut Packed Ice blocks and Cut Blue Ice blocks, which can be made into stairs, slabs and walls
 - Blaze Rod Block, crafted from and into 9 Blaze Rods, is a pillar block and can be placed directionally, and gives out light